fethalen/fethalen/README.md

 # Hello, I'm Felix 👋🏻

-I'm a PhD student at The International Max Planck Research School for Genome Science (IMPRS-GS).
+I'm a Bioinformatician at Cardio-CARE Davos in Switzerland.
 My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies but my interests within bioinformatics are broad.
 Here are some of the tools that I've developed over the years.